contributte/mail/.docs/README.md

         - add(@mailer2)
 ```

-As you can see, extension has two modes:
+As you can see, the extension has two modes:

 ```yaml
 post: